 All plants need watering, including microgreens.
 But unlike your houseplants, these small and fragile seedlings will need a gentler approach to watering, which is why a spray bottle or “mister” is absolutely recommended.
 (Don’t use your typical watering can!)

 Once seeded, water your microgreens gently with your spray bottle after you fill it with water.
-You won’t need much— just a little bit to make sure soil is damp and stays damp for a while.
+You won’t need much— just a little bit to make sure the soil is damp and stays damp for a while.
 Though don’t overdo it!
 Waterlogging is not good for microgreens.
-Watering a little less is better than watering too much, so start out with less water to begin with and then increase watering frequency if you notice things starting to dry out.
+Watering a little less is better than watering too much, so start out with less water, to begin with and then increase the watering frequency if you notice things starting to dry out.

 - Step 5 – Care & Nurture

 Next, place your microgreens container in your desired spot so it can get the light it needs.
 As often as you can every day, check the soil.
 If it’s dry, spritz and water it again until it’s evenly moist.
-It’s perfectly acceptable to let soil dry out completely before watering it again to avoid waterlogging.
+It’s perfectly acceptable to let the soil dry out completely before watering it again to avoid waterlogging.
 But don’t let it dry out for too long!